pykaldi/pykaldi/README.md

 ## Contributing

 We appreciate all contributions!
 If you find a bug, feel free to open an issue or a pull request.
-If you would like to add, extend or request a feature, please open an issue for discussion.
+If you would like to request or add a new feature please open an issue for discussion.